 - Initiate the movement by squeezing the muscles around your should blades, and move your shoulder blades together and down.
 As you do this, your arms will spread, but do not actually perform the movement with your arms.
 Use the muscles around your shoulder blades to control the movement as you bring your arms back to the starting position.

-- Do not allow your shoulders to elevate towards your ears, do not allow your rib cage to flare, or your lower back to hyperextend, and do not allow your wrists to collapse in and elbows to flare out.
-Many people compensate for poor overhead scapular stability by doing some or all of the above.
+- Do not allow your shoulders to elevate towards your ears, do not allow your ribcage to flare, or your lower back to hyperextend, and do not allow your wrists to collapse in and elbows to flare out.
+Many people compensate for poor overhead scapular controlled mobility by doing some or all of the above.

 - As for your breathing, do what feels the best for you.
 Be sure to take deep breaths in through you nose (360 degrees of air around your spine) and exhaling through your mouth.

 You can make this exercise easier by using no resistance band, sliding the band down your arms so it is closer to your elbows (versus your hands), using a band with less resistance, and decreasing the range of the movement.